freedomofpress/securedrop-docs/docs/admin/installation/apply_sdw.rst

     sdw-admin --apply

 This command will take a considerable amount of time and approximately 4GB of bandwidth, as it sets up multiple VMs and installs supporting packages.
 When the command finishes, reboot the machine to complete the installation.
-Your SecureDrop Workstation is finally ready to use!
+This SecureDrop Workstation is finally ready to use!

 Test the Workstation
 ~~~~~~~~~~~~~~~~~~~~